 Hearing examiners need only apply the standard of proof based on reasonable certainty, which is an even lower burden than that used in judicial proceedings (“beyond a reasonable doubt”).
-Consequently, this is a very low burden for the Arresting Agency to prove so it is absolutely critical to hire the Best DUI lawyer Appleton.
+Consequently, this is a very low burden for the Arresting Agency to prove so it is absolutely critical to hire the best DUI lawyer in Appleton.

 What Issues are Addressed at Review Hearings?

 The following issues are addressed at an Administrative Review Hearing:

 1. Whether the officer had probable cause to believe that the person violated an impaired-driving law and lawfully arrested the person for that violation.